bcgsc/ntJoin/README.md

-mkt			If True, use Mann-Kendall Test to predict contig orientation (computationally-intensive, overrides 'm') [False] agp			If True, output AGP file describing output scaffolds [False] no_cut			If True, will not cut contigs at putative misassemblies [False] time		    	If True, will log the time for each step [False] reference_config	Config file with reference assemblies and reference weights as comma-separated values (See README for example)
+mkt			If True, use Mann-Kendall Test to predict contig orientation (computationally-intensive, overrides 'm') [False] agp			If True, output AGP file describing output scaffolds [False] no_cut			If True, will not cut contigs at putative misassemblies [False] overlap                 If True, attempts to detect and trim overlaps between joined sequences [True] time		    	If True, will log the time for each step [False] reference_config	Config file with reference assemblies and reference weights as comma-separated values (See README for example)
                 	 This is optional, and will override the 'references' and 'reference_weights' variables if specified